johnwargo/johnwargo-static-11ty/src/posts/2016/fatcow-fail.md

 Sincerely,

 Ganesh P
-Senior Technical Specialist
+Senior Technical Specialist"

 Um, yeah, we're not sending spam, I'm sure of it.
 So I responded and told them we were not sending spam and that they needed to unlock the account.
 Here's what they said:

-I can understand your concern.
+"I can understand your concern.

 Please download 'logs.txt' file which is inside 'stats' folder from Filemanager tool which will show logs of email sending from script /administrator/index.php.
-If you analyze this mail log, you can notice email sending to webmaster@sitename.org with subject 'Automatic\_IP\_blocking\_notification\_for' .
+If you analyze this mail log, you can notice email sending to webmaster@sitename.org with subject 'Automatic_IP_blocking_notification_for' .
 This seems like issue with configuration settings inside Joomla admin panel.

-I have now removed suspension on wbsite and CGI service for your account.
+I have now removed suspension on website and CGI service for your account.
 Please log in to admin panel of website at http://sitename.org/administrator/ and recheck the configuration settings.

 Thank you for clarification about Joomla module.
 Our server monitoring tool taken it as a suspicious activity and thus suspended services for your account.
 However, we have revoked the suspension on your account.
 In any case if you are exceeding the email limits, it will take it as spamming.
-This is the reason we are suspending the services for your account.
+This is the reason we are suspending the services for your account."

 What's wild about this is that in their response, they actually provide the proof that the server isn't sending spam.
 By their very words, they're describing that the server is sending out emails notifying the webmaster that someone is trying to break into the site.
 Automated threat detection systems are great, but in this case, automatically shutting down the site was a really bad idea.